north-road/slyr/docs/src/user_guide/tools.md

    ▶️ `Convert MXD/MXT to QGS and data to GPKG`.
 2. In the `Input MXD/MXT file`, browse to the location of the file.
 3. Under `Destination QGS project file`, set the location of the *.qgs* file.
-4. Under `Folder to store converted data in` enter in the location for the data.
+4. Under `Folder to store converted data in` enter the location for the data.
 5. Click `Run`.